 Let’s move on to some other page speed optimization tips.
 First up, we recommend you use a content delivery network like Cloudflare.
-The purpose of a content delivery network, or CDN, is to improve website performance by picking a server closest to the end-user.
+A content delivery network, or CDN, aims to improve website performance by picking a server closest to the end user.

 12. Enable Gzip Compression